Overview of IVD Regulation

-- The new product involves cutting edge technology and it will be helpful to familiarize FDA with the technology in advance of the submission;
+- The device involves new technology, a new intended use, or a new analyte and it will be helpful to familiarize the FDA with the novel features in advance of the submission;

 - Assistance is needed in defining possible regulatory pathways;

-A sponsor should submit a pre-IDE only if they would like FDA's thoughts on there studies or proposals prior to starting their studies.
-The potential benefits of submitting a pre-IDE are:
+A sponsor should submit a Pre-Submission if they would like the FDA's thoughts on their studies or proposals prior to starting their studies.
+The potential benefits of submitting a Pre-Submission are: